coverclock/com-diag-hazer/DISPLAY.md

     MON -jamming  +history  50indicator  63maximum                         ttyACM1

-MON displays some of the results received in the UBX-MON-HW message if enabled.
-Ublox 8 chips with firmware revision 18 and above can provide clues to jamming based on the received signal strength.
+MON displays some of the results received in the UBX-MON-HW message if enabled.  u-blox 8 chips with firmware revision 18 and above can provide clues to jamming based on the received signal strength.
 (N.B.
 I don't have a way to test this.)
 This requires that the jamming/interference monitor (ITFM) be calibrated using the UBX-CFG-ITFM message.